SevenW/Plugwise-2-py/README.md

 - Change interval of Circle metering buffers, e.g. every 2 minutes
 - Enable production metering for e.g. PV solar energy.
 - Always-on option, cannot be overridden by switch command
+- Robust matching of commands and replies in Zigbee communication

 ##Introduction
 Plugwise-2-py evolved in a monitoring and control server for plugwise devices.